 Over-the-counter creams for under-eye puffiness are everywhere, but as mentioned above, they typically last only a short period, if they work at all.
 Addressing the cause of the swelling, improving the skin quality, and restoring the health of the eye area can usually provide longer-lasting results.
 Depending on your needs and goals, laser skin resurfacing, dermal fillers, or another treatment may be recommended to rejuvenate your eye area.

 Hyaluronic Acid (HA) Dermal Fillers

-Composed of naturally-occurring substances found in the body, HA dermal fillers can help minimize signs of dark circles and rejuvenate the skin with little to no discomfort or downtime.
+Composed of naturally-occurring substances found in the body, dermal fillers can help minimize signs of dark circles and rejuvenate the skin with little to no discomfort or downtime.

 Skin Care Regimen

 Whether employed alone or as a complement to another treatment, a customized skincare regimen can help diminish under-eye circles while improving the overall health or your skin.